fernand0labra/rai-openvins/README.md

 ### [About ROS](https://www.ros.org/)

-The Robot Operating System (ROS) is a set of software libraries and tools that help you build robot applications.
-From drivers to state-of-the-art algorithms, and with powerful developer tools, ROS has what you need for your next robotics project.
-And it's all open source.
+The Robot Operating System (ROS) is a set of open source software libraries and tools that help you build robot applications.
 The version used was ROS Noetic Ninjemys, the latest ROS 1 LTS Release targeted at the Ubuntu 20.04 (Focal) release.
+Some of its key features include:

+* Middleware Communication through a set of nodes (independent software modules) that publish and subscribe to data, making it easy to exchange information within the robot's ecosystem.

+* Package Management: ROS uses a package-based architecture, where functionalities are organized into individual packages.

+* Hardware Abstraction: ROS provides hardware abstraction, allowing developers to interface with various sensors, actuators, and robots in a standardized way.

+* Visualization and Debugging: ROS includes visualization tools that help developers monitor and debug the robot's behavior, visualize sensor data, and understand the system's state during runtime.

+* Language Support: ROS supports multiple programming languages, with Python and C++ being the most commonly used.

 ### [About OpenVINS](https://github.com/rpng/open_vins)